15 Days |

 After breakfast, we will take you out to see the best of Udaipur city.
 Starting with the City Palace located on the Pichola Lake, the imposing structure with its balconies and towers, this is the largest Palace in Rajasthan.
 Moving on we will visit the Jagdish Temple, a beautiful example of Hindu Iconography this temple has 32 marble steps leading up to its entrance intercepted by a brass image of Garuda, the mount of Lord Vishnu.

-We will take a drive around the Fatehsagar Lake, an artificial lake constructed in the 1960, it is considered as the pride of Udaipur.
+We will take a drive around Fatehsagar Lake, an artificial lake constructed in the 1960, it is considered as the pride of Udaipur.
 Next stop is the BhartiyaLok Kala Museum, a private folk-art museum, known for its Dalek-like entrance tower, exhibits dresses, tribal jewellery, turbans, dolls, masks, musical instruments, paintings and puppet shows.
-The last stop for day is Saheliyoki Bari, located on the banks on the Fatehsagar Lake presenting a green retreat in the dry lands of Rajasthan.
+The last stop for the day is Saheliyoki Bari, located on the banks of Fatehsagar Lake presenting a green retreat in the dry lands of Rajasthan.
 Overnight in Udaipur.

 Highlights: Udaipur - Visit the City Palace, Jagdish Temple, Bhartiya Lok Kala Mandir, Sahelion ki Bari & drive around Fatehsagar Lake.

 Famous for its cattle fair which lasts for 5 days, there are many temples with ancient histories and fascinating architecture that you can explore.
 Overnight in Pushkar.

 Highlights: Pushkar - visit the Sacred Lake and the Brahma Temple.

 Today morning we will drive you towards the pink city of Jaipur.
 Known for its chaotic colorful streets the capital of Rajasthan has an enthralling history.
 Once you check into the hotel and relax for a while, we will set out on a tour of the city.